In this Article

 When Do Babies Start Clapping?

 It is around this stage of 25 to 30 weeks that a baby might clap for the first time and be surprised by it.
-They usually do that by observing someone use the hands in a similar manner.
+They usually do that by observing someone using their hands in a similar manner.
 Their palms may not touch exactly but the motion is reminiscent of clapping for sure.

 Why Do Babies Clap Hands?